mbr/crypto-for-nerds/index.rst

 The Raspberry Pi is chosen here as a pragmatic choice - it is small, cheap, readily available and should provide a good increase in security [7]_.
+Raspbian is chosen mainly because it is a wide-spread distro for the Pi.
+A custom made distro just for this document would make things easier, but also require more trust on the users side.
+When downloading raspbian, be sure to check the official download site to see if the SHA1-Checksum for the image matches.

+Any enhancements made to the setup are made through a shell script that can be reviewed before running on the Pi.

 Note that it is possible to eschew the Pi and simply store the master key on your everyday computer.
 This is still a decent setup and a more pragmatic